jprutberg/Cancer-Classification-Project/README.md

 ### Data Exploration and Preprocessing:
 • Data Loading and Summary: The dataset was loaded and inspected for basic statistics, data types, and missing values. <br />
 • Feature Engineering: A correlation matrix was used to identify and remove highly correlated features, reducing the dataset's dimensionality. <br />
-• Data Normalization: The feature data was normalized using TensorFlow's normalization layer to ensure that the model could converge faster and more effectively. <br />
+• Data Normalization: The feature data was normalized using the `TensorFlow` normalization layer to ensure that the model could converge faster and more effectively. <br />

 ### Model Development:
 • Baseline Model: A simple neural network was built and trained to establish a baseline for model performance.
 The model was evaluated using metrics such as accuracy and loss on the validation set. <br />